GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/05_post_processing.md

 ```
 ![A plot of the 500 simulations](./images/colsystem_simulations_500trials.png)

 This should look very similar to the first plot we've made of the result of one simulation.
-This time however, the average abundance of a given species across all simulations is given with a solid lines, and the minimum and maximum abundance across the simulations is represented as a shaded area.
+This time however, the average abundance of a given species across all simulations is given with a solid line, and the minimum and maximum abundance across the simulations is represented as a shaded area.
 This plot is really useful to visualise the biological variation that could be observed experimentally for genetically identical plants.

 ## Comparing DFR expression between the two plants